+# the following print statement will show a huge text

+# representation of the contingency table.
+The output

+# is too large for the book, but is worth looking at

+# as you run through the exercise to see how useful

+# visualizations can be over raw text/numeric output

-print xtab #output not shown
+print xtab.to_string() #output not shown

-xtab.plot(kind='bar',legend=False) #output not shownFigure 3-12 3-Way Risk/Reliability/Type Contingency Table (R) [793725c03f012.eps]
+xtab.plot(kind='bar',legend=False,

+title="Risk ~ Reliabilty | Type").grid(False)

+Figure 3-12 Three-way risk/reliability/type contingency table bar chart (Python) [9781118793725 c03f012.eps]

+[[I don’t get the results shown in Fig 3.12.
+I get a table full of data, and then one graphic.
+Here’s the graphic:

+AR: fixed

+[[Authors: this figure needs a text reference.
+Kezia]] //Authors, Yes, you need some text that indicates what the readers are seeing in the figure, that introduces it for them.
+It should be somewhere prior to the figure.
+Thanks, Kevin (PjE)

+AU: Do we need the Python version of this figure? –John

+AR: The R version and Python version are different to show different output versions of the 3-way table without being overly redundant in the code .
+Folks should also be used to generating similar graphics in each.

-They say a picture is worth a thousand words, but in this case it’s worth about 234,000 data points in the Scanning Hosts category (about 90% of the entries are classified as scanning hosts).
+They say a picture is worth a thousand words, but in this case it’s worth about 234,000 data points in the Scanning Hosts category (about 90 percent of the entries are classified as scanning hosts).
 That category is so large and generally low risk that it is overshadowing the rest of the categories.
-Let’s remove that from the Type factors and re-generate the image.
-This isn’t to say those aren’t important, but remember we are trying to understand which of these entries we really care about, nodes with low risk and reliability ratings are things we don’t want to be woken up from our nap for.
-We want to peal that away and look at the relationships that may exist underneath the scanning hosts.
+Remove it from the Type factors and regenerate the image.
+This isn’t to say the Scanning Hosts category isn’t important, but remember you are trying to understand which of these entries you really care about.
+Nodes with low risk and reliability ratings are things you don’t want to be woken up from your nap for.
+You want to peel those away and look at the relationships that exist underneath the scanning hosts.
+We continue the examples from Listings 3-22 and 3-23 and generate new corresponding Figures 3-13 (R lattice) and 3-14 (Python bar chart) in Listings 3-24 and 3-35.

 R Code to Filter Out “Scanning Host” Type

+Listing 3-24

+# require object: av (3-4), lattice (3-19)

+# See corresponding output in Figure 3-13

-# from the existing rrt.df, filter out ‘Scanning Host’
+# from the existing rrt.df, filter out 'Scanning Host'

 rrt.df <- subset(rrt.df, simpletype != "Scanning Host")

 levelplot(Freq ~ Reliability*Risk|simpletype, data =rrt.df,